skgrange/rmweather/README.md

 ## Installation

-**rmweather** is aviable from CRAN and can be installed in the normal way:
+**rmweather** is available from CRAN and can be installed in the normal way:

 ```
 # Install rmweather from CRAN